Curry House (restaurant chain)

-Curry House (カレーハウス/カレーの館, Karē hausu/Karē no yakata) was a Japanese-style curry restaurant based in California.
+Curry House (カレーハウス/カレーの館, Karē hausu/Karē no yakata) was a Japanese curry restaurant based in California.
 It was founded in 1983 by House Foods, which operated it until 2019.
 After the success of the first location in the Little Tokyo neighborhood of Los Angeles, the chain expanded across California.
 Its menu and choice of aesthetics were praised by Jonathan Gold and Rudi Gernreich, among others.
 Curry House offered a line of instant curries and collaborated on promotions with Sanrio.
 In 2019 CH Acquisitions purchased Curry House; they closed it down permanently on February 24, 2020.

 History

 Beginnings

 Curry House was founded in 1983 as a division of House Foods America, with the first location opening in the Weller Court complex in the Little Tokyo neighborhood of Los Angeles.
 The location drew the attention of Rose Dosti of the Los Angeles Times and Rudi Gernreich, both of whom praised the restaurant's aesthetics and "hip, graphic design" food presentation:

 Curry House, on the top floor of Downtown's Weller Court, is probably the first of its type in Los Angeles, but likely a prototype of clones to come, if instant success is any measure.
 It's a scientific, Japanese curry-and-spaghetti house—small, well-designed, handsome, and efficient in a tradition-bound Japanese, not Western, manner.
 You get the feeling you are culturally in Japan even though you are physically in California.

 In 1984, the LA Weekly designated Curry House as the "Best Japanese-Style Curry" in Los Angeles.